 Do you have back pain?
 Are you seeking other natural, non-invasive ways to relieve it?
 Ones that don’t involve surgery or pain medication?
 Then swimming might be right for you.
-When combined with a regular regimen of chiropractic care, swimming on a casual, but routine basis is beneficial and can actually help reduce back pain.
+When combined with a regular regimen of chiropractic care, swimming on a casual, but routine basis is beneficial and can actually help reduce back pain and pain management.

 That’s because, for the casual swimmer, swimming is a fairly benign sport, according to the American Chiropractic Association (ACA).
 Of course, according to ACA, more advanced swimmers – such as those who compete on a high school, college or Olympic level and swim between 4,000 and 8,000 yards a day in the pool – can sustain injuries such as overextensions of the neck, shoulder and lower back from daily practice, competition and overtraining.

 However, for the average person who’s not a competitive swimmer, swimming is generally a low-impact exercise that’s easy on your musculoskeletal system while providing a good aerobic workout.
 In fact, swimming is a great exercise for all ages and abilities.

 How Swimming Can Reduce Back Pain

 You might think that because you have back pain, you should avoid any form of exercise.
 That’s not true.
 You simply have to pick an activity, such as swimming, that won’t aggravate your spine and your condition because exercise, specifically low-impact exercise such as swimming, can help manage the soreness and symptoms of chronic pain.
 Active exercise is truly the first step in breaking the pain cycle and becoming more fit.